vaquarkhan/microservices-recipes-a-free-gitbook/chapters/10-asynchronous-messaging-patterns.md

 ### 10.1.2 Tuning the Lambda SQS Valve

 In modern cloud-native architectures (specifically AWS), the "Pull" model is often abstracted by the Lambda service, which manages the polling fleet on behalf of the developer.
-While this reduces operational overhead—the "Cognitive Load" variable in the VaquarKhan (Khan) Index—it obscures the mechanics of flow control.
+While this reduces operational overhead—the "Cognitive Load" variable in the RVx Index—it obscures the mechanics of flow control.
 To manage backpressure effectively, one must understand how the Lambda Poller interacts with the SQS queue.

 #### The Scaling Behavior and Concurrency Limits